 During the first step of the procedure, we take x-rays of the affected area.
 Next, the implant is installed and a temporary tooth is provided to the patients to allow for normal functions.
 Finally, when the implant has had adequate time to integrate with the jaw bone and heal, a ceramic porcelain crown is installed for an aesthetic, natural-looking restoration.

 Who are Eligible Candidates for Dental Implants?

-Patients with isolated cases of tooth loss, such as patients suffering from dental avulsion caused by trauma to the face, failed root canals, or gum disease, are excellent candidates for single unit dental implants.
-To be eligible for the procedure, a patient is required to have adequate bone density in the jaw region.
+Patients with isolated cases of tooth loss, such as patients suffering from dental avulsion caused by trauma to the face, failed root canals, or gum disease, are excellent candidates for single-unit dental implants.
+To be eligible for the procedure, a patient is required to have an adequate bone density in the jaw region.